 The Portland Jazz Master recognizes a regional artist or other jazz community member for their work and contributions to jazz in the Portland region.
 The Jazz Master nominee may be in any career phase, allowing PDX Jazz to recognize and support upcoming talent, or, to honor those who have been staples in the jazz community for many years.
 The PDX Jazz Programming Committee selects the Portland Jazz Master.

-Recipients include Dave Frishberg, Thara Memory, Nancy King, Oregon, Wayne Thompson, Charles Gray, Mel Brown, Art Abrams, Darrell Grant, and Rebecca Kilgore.
+Recipients include Dave Frishberg, Thara Memory, Nancy King, Oregon, Wayne Thompson, Charles Gray, Mel Brown, Art Abrams, Darrell Grant, Rebecca Kilgore, and Ron Steen.

-Congratulations to Ron Steen, the 2021 Portland Jazz Master!
+Congratulations to Chuck Israels, the 2022 Portland Jazz Master!